-The Latest: Serial killer has no visitors before execution
+The Latest: Serial killer execution awaits Supreme Court

 Barring a last-minute court reprieve, Bobby Joe Long is scheduled to receive a lethal injection at Florida State Prison on Thursday evening.
 Long was condemned for the killing of 22-year-old Michelle Simms.
 He also was serving 28 life sentences for the other crimes committed in the Tampa Bay area.

-He was undone by a 17-year-old snatched off her bicycle while riding home from her work.
-Long released her a day later and she gave police details that led to his capture.
+Long’s undoing was a 17-year-old.
+Long abducted, raped and then released Lisa Noland.
+She left evidence and gave police details that led to his arrest.

 Prison officials say Long’s last meal was a roast beef sandwich, french fries, bacon and a soda.